CrossRef/rest-api-doc/deposit_api.md

 |------|---------|---------|
 | 2014-03-10 | v1 | Initial version |
 | 2015-01-15 | v2 | Mention PDF deposits |

+Note: this code is used by the Open Journals System (OJS) integration.
+It is not intended for use by other Crossref members, who should use the production deposit system at http://doi.crossref.org

 ## Background